solidDoWant/infra-mk3/docs/setup-ms-01.md

 # BIOS upgrade

 The BIOS must be upgraded to v1.24 or later to support secure boot with custom keys.
-Unfortunately, for some reason Minisforum has decided to not make BIOS updates past v1.22 public.
-To update the
-BIOS:
+To update the BIOS:

-1. Join [this official Minisforum Discord server](https://discord.gg/6bvUjFWJxn) and bug `@Technical Support` until they provide you with a v1.24 or later (v1.25 is currently the latest) update.
+1. Download the v1.26 BIOS update [here](https://www.minisforum.com/new/support?lang=en#/support/page/download/108).
 2. Attach a FAT32 formatted flash drive to your local computer.
 3. Extract the BIOS update zip file to the root of the flash drive.
 4. Attach the flash drive to the MS-01.